 - Your locations and facilities.
 Most first-time entrepreneurs start their subscription box businesses from home — and there’s no shame in that.
 But do include details on how you’re intending to scale.
 At what point will you need to rent a warehouse/office space?

 - Your technology.
 What marketing tools are you using to generate your leads?
 What eCommerce platform are you using to run your website (and does it come with an app that allows you to easily power your subscription box business?)

 - Your equipment and tools.
 If you’re simply curating items from other brands, like what many subscription boxes do, you can probably leave this section out.
-However, if you’re intending to start a subscription box which comprises of items which you’re handcrafting, then you’ll need to list down any specialty equipment you use.
+However, if you’re intending to start a subscription box with items which you’re handcrafting, then you’ll need to list down any specialty equipment you use.

-This section is all about selling you and your team, and making you look good.
+This section is all about selling you and your team, and making your business look legitimate.

-Ideally, your investor and/or potential partners should come away from this section thinking, damn, these guys are legitimate.
-I’d love to work with them.
+Ideally, your investors and potential partners should come away from this section thinking, I’d love to work with this company.